Want to make easy Pressure Cooker Refried Beans? This recipe is delicious and so simple, you’ll never want to buy canned refried beans again.

 Make pinto beans or red kidney beans in the Instant Pot, and then cook them up with bacon fat afterwards.
 That’s what I ended up doing, and it tasted quite good.
 Besides, since you use just the bacon fat and not the bacon, you get to eat it, which to me is only fair if you’re cooking, as your reward.

-If you’d rather keep these Instant Pot Refried Beans vegetarian, use coconut oil or ghee instead of the bacon, and enjoy them that way.
+If you’d rather keep these Pressure Cooker Refried Beans vegetarian, use coconut oil or ghee instead of the bacon, and enjoy them that way.

-- 2 cups hot water to soak beans
+- 2 cups (2 cups) hot water to soak beans

 - Once they're cooked, you can either mash them with the back of a spoon for a more rustic finish, or if you prefer a smoother finish, use an immersion blender on your beans to get a smooth paste.
 You may have to remove some of the cooking water so it's not too runny.

 - While the beans are cooking, Heat a frying pan and fry the bacon on a medium low heat to render all the bacon fat.
 Cook until the bacon is crisp and then remove bacon and reserve for another use (which means, eat it before anyone else sees it).

 - To the fat, add chopped onion and cook until until onion starts to brown at the edges.